nf-core/funcscan/docs/usage.md

 You can download such files from places such as [https://pfam.xfam.org/](https://pfam.xfam.org/) for antimicrobial peptides (AMP), or the antiSMASH github repository for [biosynthetic gene cluster](https://github.com/antismash/antismash/tree/master/antismash/detection/hmm_detection/data) related HMM models

-You should place all of these in a directory and can be supplied e.g. for AMP models
+You should place all of these in a directory and supply them e.g. to AMP models

 ```bash
 --amp_hmmsearch_models '/<path>/<to>/<amp>/*.hmm'